crufters/actio/README.md

     this.auth = auth;
   }

-  // this endpoint will be exposed as a http endpoint, ie.
+  // this endpoint will be exposed as a http endpoint async myEndpoint(req: MyEndpointRequest) {
-  // curl 127.0.0.1/my-service/my-endpoint
-  async myEndpoint(req: MyEndpointRequest) {
     let t = await this.auth.tokenRead({
       token: req.token,